itscodenation/curriculum-15-16/units/7-commandline/sessions/1-commandline/README.md

 ### Daily Objective

-Students will be able to use the basic CRUD (create, read, update, and delete) commands in the terminal.
+Students will be able to use the basic (create, read, update) commands in the terminal.

 ### Key Points